 Scholarships: if your child receives a scholarship the 10% penalty is waived.
 You will owe taxes on the earnings however you can take those out in your child’s name; presuming they will be in a lower tax bracket than you.

 College is one of the hardest things to plan for due to some of the potential penalties and taxes on a 529 plan if you overfund them.
 For example, if you were originally saving for private tuition and your kid attends a public college.
-That’s at least going to leave you 5 figures left over in your account.
+That’s at least going to leave you five figures leftover in your account.
 Or you were saving for them to go out of state and they stay in state.
 Or even worse they don’t go to college at all!
 You can always change the beneficiary to another child if that happens.
 It makes it very difficult to plan with all of the variables you’re working against.
-Generally I suggest saving a minimal amount into a 529 plan that will at least cover the basic expenses and utilizing other vehicles if you are wishing to pay for private or out of state.
+Generally, I suggest saving a minimal amount into a 529 plan that will at least cover the basic expenses and utilizing other vehicles if you are wishing to pay for private or out-of-state.
 And if Bernie gets elected, well there will be a lot of penalties and taxes being paid to the federal government from our 529 plans if college tuition is free.
 Maybe that’s his plan to pay for it!

 A 529 college savings plan is a tax-advantaged investment program designed to help pay for qualified higher education costs.
 Participation in a 529 plan does not guarantee that the contributions and investment returns will be adequate to cover higher education expenses.
 Contributors to the plan assume all investment risk, including the potential for loss of principal, and any penalties for non educational withdrawals.
 Your state of residence may offer state tax advantages to residents who participate in the in-state plan, subject to meeting certain conditions or requirements.
 You may miss out on certain state tax advantages should you choose another state’s 529 plan.
 Any state based benefits should be one of many appropriately weighted factors to be considered in making an investment decision.
 You should consult with your financial, tax or other advisor to learn more about how state based benefits (including any limitations) would apply to your specific circumstances.
 You may also wish to contact your home state’s 529 plan Program Administrator to learn more about the benefits that might be available to you by investing in the in-state plan.